 The goal of achieving maximum and accurate ITC is challenging, yet manageable by using the right strategies and solutions.
 Taxpayers should carefully weigh the pros and cons and go ahead with solution or rather a GST Compliance partner who can help them to meet the objective, effectively and efficiently.
 Availability of ITC has a direct impact on cash outflow for the taxpayer.
 Hence, more the ITC available the better.
 Well defined internal processes and solutions to help you reconcile purchase data, can assist you in narrowing down the discrepancies and help you to maximize your ITC claim.

-Courtesy to IRIS Sapphire, the preferred GST Solution of top organizations across the country, reconciliation can be easier than you think.
-Built-in with advanced algorithms and fuzzy logic, IRIS Sapphire helps you to reconcile all your data, with no-hassles guaranteed.
+Courtesy to IRIS GST Software, the preferred GST Solution of top organizations across the country, reconciliation can be easier than you think.
+Built-in with advanced algorithms and fuzzy logic, IRIS GST Software helps you to reconcile all your data, with no-hassles guaranteed.
 It swiftly scans through your purchase and the suppliers’ sales data and points out the discrepancies.
-Furthermore, its smart assistance can help you to rectify the discrepancies (if any), on the go.